Demand estimation without outside good shares: Identification without knowledge of outside-good shares

 \end{theorem}

 Theorem \ref{thm:id_sets1} is intuitive.
-Since the source of partial identification is that $s_0$ can only be restricted to lie in $S_0$, one can generate $\Theta_I(P)$ by considering all possible values of this outside share for each data realization.
-Unfortunately, this result is of limited practical use, as $w = (\tilde s, x, p, z)$ can take as many values as there are markets, and the number of markets in a dataset can be large.
+Since the source of partial identification is that $s_0$ can only be restricted to lie in $S_0(w)$, one can generate $\Theta_I(P)$ by considering all possible values of this outside share for each data realization.
+This characterization, however, is not well suited for implementation.
+In a finite sample, $w = (\tilde s, x, p, z)$ can take as many values as there are markets, and the number of markets in a dataset can be large.
 In fact, if $w$ contains a continuously distributed component (e.g., product prices), then there will typically be as many realizations of $w$ as markets in the data.
-By contrast, the equivalent representation of $\Theta_I(P)$ in \eqref{eq:Id_set_expression} (Theorem \ref{thm:Id_set_expression}) is more amenable to inference; see Section \ref{sec:Inference}.
+By contrast, the equivalent representation of $\Theta_I(P)$ in Theorem \ref{thm:Id_set_expression} is more amenable to inference; see Section \ref{sec:Inference}.

-Given this difficulty, one may ask whether $\Theta_I(P)$ can be generated by applying the standard BLP identification arguments separately for each possible outside share $s_0 \in S_0$ and each instrument value.
-That is, can a result analogous to Theorem \ref{thm:id_sets1} be obtained by restricting attention from the full class of functions $s_0 : \mathbb{S}_{w} \to S_0$ to the simpler class $s_0 : \mathbb{S}_{z} \to S_0$?
-The following result shows that this replacement yields a subset of $\Theta_I(P)$ that may be too small and can, in fact, even be empty, thus excluding the true parameter value.